Prof-Cloud/Proj-Cloud-Inc-AWS-Organization-Guardrails-SCP-Orchestrator/README.md

 Organizational Structure

   - Automated OUs: Created distinct Organizational Units to isolate workloads.
-  - This limits the blast radius, if something goes wrong in DevOps accounts, it won't affect the Finance or Security account.
+  - This limits the blast radius; if something goes wrong in DevOps accounts, it won't affect the Finance or Security account.

  Regional & Financial Guardrails (SCPs)